jonathanbossenger/block-theme-course/module-01/04-Exporting-theme-files.md

 The process to manually export your theme involves a few steps, which you must follow for each template and template part in your theme:

 1. Navigate to the template or template part in the Site Editor.
-2. Click the "More Options" button in the top right corner of the editor and select the Code Editor option to view the block markup code.
+2. Click the "More Options" button in the top right corner of the Editor and select the Code Editor option to view the block markup code.
 3. Copy the block markup code for the template or template part and paste it into the relevant file in your theme directory.
 4. Save the file, and then repeat these steps for each template and template part in your theme.